postmanlabs/labs-docs/src/pages/docs/reports/all-apis-reports.md

 ## Private Network APIs

-The __Private Network APIs__ report provides metrics including an overview of your total published APIs, a visualization of API categorized by schema type, and a separate view of your APIs with and without mocks, monitors, tests, and documentation.
+The __Private Network APIs__ report provides metrics about APIs in your [Private API Network](/docs/collaborating-in-postman/adding-private-network/), including an overview of your total APIs, a visualization of API categorized by schema type, and a separate view of your APIs with and without mocks, monitors, tests, and documentation.

 The __Private Network APIs__ report provides the following information: